moodymudskipper/dot3/README.md

 ```

 Arguments defined through dots are defined lazily (only evaled when
-needed), each of then has 3 important properties :
+needed), each of them has 3 important properties :

 -   a name (optional)
 -   an expression